w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

 * explain how people with disabilities rely on appropriate table markup and clear relations between header and data cells to understand, navigate, and process information presented in data tables
+* collaborate with designers and developers to provide alternatives for:
+  * complex images, including charts, diagrams, and infographics, for example using data tables
+  * data tables, for example using charts, diagrams, and infographics
-* designate the cell role, including header and data cells as well as cell scope
+* designate the cell role and scope in a table, including header and data cells
-* provide regular data tables as alternatives to graphical representations of tabular data
-* provide table descriptions to help users understand the purpose of complex tables
+* provide table summaries and descriptions to help users understand the purpose of complex tables
 * employ accessible authoring tools that produce accessible markup for data tables
 * collaborate with designers and developers to achieve the desired visual presentation of multi-column content using styles instead of layout tables
+* identify related requirements for designers to ensure appropriate contrast ratio for charts, diagrams, infographics, and data tables

 {% include excol.html type="all" %}